cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 3. Convert the images to PyTorch Tensors

-4. Multiply the pixel values by 255
+4. Multiply the color channel values by 255

 We then store the list of images in the `dataset_dir` along with the preprocessing steps in a new variable called `train_dataset`.